johanberntsson/PunyInform/README.md

 ## Credits

 PunyInform was conceived and designed by Johan Berntsson and Fredrik Ramsberg.
-Coding by Johan Berntsson, Fredrik Ramsberg, Pablo Martinez and Tomas Öberg.
-Includes code from the Inform 6 standard library, by Graham Nelson.
+Coding by Johan Berntsson and Fredrik Ramsberg.

+Additional coding by Pablo Martinez and Tomas Öberg.
+PunyInform includes code from the Inform 6 standard library, by Graham Nelson.

 Thanks to Stefan Vogt, Jason Compton, John Wilson, Hugo Labrande, Richard Fairweather, Adam Sommerfield, auraes, Hannesss and Garry Francis for issue reporting, advice, testing, code contributions and promotion.
 Thanks to David Kinder and Andrew Plotkin for helping